 We Bet You Didn't Know About This Gorgeous Spanish Tapas Bar In Goa

 Tucked inconspicuously behind Paper Boat Collective in Sangolda lies Tiera Y Mar.
-With a brilliant tapas menu, delish cocktails and an all-out nice dinner vibe, we’re kind of sad it’d remained such a well-guarded secret for so long (it opened last year).
+With a brilliant tapas menu, delish cocktails and an all-out nice dinner vibe, we’re kind of sad it’d remained such a well-guarded secret for so long.

 What Makes It Awesome

 On a Wednesday night, we were chuffed to find just enough diners to make Tierra Y Mar a fun place to hang out.
 Its rustic furniture, open bar and courtyard setting is perfect if you want some quiet time away from loud tourists.
 A non-fussy place doing good ol' comfort food is probably the best way to describe this gem.

 Once you've made your way here, you'll find that Chef Ben and chief bar man, Nishant’s energy and enthusiasm is endearing and their eyes light up when they speak of food and cocktails.
 At this bar, you can also rest assured you’ll be well taken care of – the service is a good reminder of what we miss so much at Goa restaurants.

 Having said all of this, the real star of the evening was undoubtedly the food.
 The place has a surprisingly small menu but like they everything up there on the blackboard is worth its salt.
 Expect an interesting mish mash of Spanish tapas and South American cuisine.